Light skin: Evolution

-Lighter skin tones evolved independently in ancestral populations of north-west and north-east Eurasia, with the two populations diverging around 40,000 years ago.
-Studies have suggested that the two genes most associated with lighter skin colour in modern Europeans originated in the Middle East and the Caucasus about 22,000 to 28,000 years ago, and were present in Anatolia by 9,000 years ago, where their carriers became associated with the Neolithic Revolution and the spread of Neolithic farming across Europe.
+The light skin variants of SLC24A5 and SLC45A2 were present in Anatolia by 9,000 years ago, where they became associated with the Neolithic Revolution.
+From here, their carriers spread Neolithic farming across Europe.
 Lighter skin and blond hair also evolved in the Ancient North Eurasian population.

 A further wave of lighter-skinned populations across Europe (and elsewhere) is associated with the Yamnaya culture and the Indo-European migrations bearing Ancient North Eurasian ancestry and the KITLG allele for blond hair.
 Furthermore, the SLC24A5 gene linked with light pigmentation in Europeans was introduced into East Africa from Europe over five thousand years ago.
 These alleles can now be found in the San, Ethiopians, and Tanzanian populations with Afro-Asiatic ancestry.
+The SLC24A5 in Ethiopia maintains a substantial frequency with Semitic and Cushitic speaking populations, compared with Omotic, Nilotic or Niger-Congo speaking groups.
+It is inferred that it may have arrived into the region via migration from the Levant, which is also supported by linguistic evidence.
 In the San people, it was acquired from interactions with Eastern African pastoralists.
-Meanwhile, in the case of north-east Asia and the Americas, a variation of the MFSD12 gene is responsible for lighter skin colour.
+Meanwhile, in the case of East Asia and the Americas, a variation of the MFSD12 gene is responsible for lighter skin colour.
 The modern association between skin tone and latitude is thus a relatively recent development.

+According to Crawford et al. (2017), most of the genetic variants associated with light and dark pigmentation appear to have originated more than 300,000 years ago.
+African, South Asian and Australo-Melanesian populations also carry derived alleles for dark skin pigmentation that are not found in Europeans or East Asians.
+Huang et al. (2021) found the existence of "selective pressure on light pigmentation in the ancestral population of Europeans and East Asians", prior to the divergence of their ancestors.
+Skin pigmentation was also found to be affected by directional selection towards darker skin among Africans, as well as lighter skin among Eurasians.
+Crawford et al. (2017) found evidence for the emergence of alleles associated with lighter and darker pigmentation prior to the origin of modern humans at c.
+300kya.

+The predominance of lighter skin among East Asians can be traced back to the positive selection for the rs1800414-G allele thought to date back to the Late Palaeolithic period (c.
+25–30 kya), following the northward migration of modern humans from South/Southeast Asia.
+This allele is distinct from that observed among West Eurasians.

+The A111T mutation in the SLC24A5 gene predominates in populations with Western Eurasian ancestry.
+The geographical distribution shows that it is nearly fixed in all of Europe and most of the Middle East, extending east to some populations in present-day Pakistan and Northern India.
+It shows a latitudinal decline toward the Equator, with high frequencies in North Africa (80%), and intermediate (40−60%) in Ethiopia and Somalia.